capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 The **required** input and output TypeInstances should be defined on Interface.
 By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.

-For the Beta and GA only one TypeInstance can be declared as the output.
-As a result we can simplify implementation for defining [relations between generated artifacts](#specify-relations-between-generated-artifacts).
+In Interfaces, Multiple TypeInstances can be declared as the output.
+The relations between them can be defined in Implementation manifest.

 <details> <summary>Example</summary>